ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Performance [4.iv]

 RTI provides performance testing software [here](https://community.rti.com/downloads/rti-connext-dds-performance-test).
-With this tool, it is possible to test latency and throughput of `rti-connext-dds`.
+With this tool, it is possible to test latency and throughput of `RTI-Connext-DDS`.
 According to this [blog entry](https://www.rti.com/blog/software-testing-at-rti) explaining how RTI manages testing, this tool is used to ensure the software does not regress below a certain percentage when new features are added.

 ### Linters and Static Analysis [4.v]